By Nathalie Larsson

 My European identity, on the other hand, has never been stronger.
 My EU-esque upbringing and my no-nation nationality means that I get to travel freely, work in many places, study where I want, and eat the foods I love.
 These are the modern times we live in, and there are many out there just like me.
 We are a new generation of global citizens and hopefully our numbers will only increase.
 Growing up in the schism between two nations, and halfway between the borders of virtually borderless countries, has shaped me into the person I am and I accredit a lot of my accomplishments and values to that.
 I would and could never trade this for a strong single state nationality.
 I could agonize over being taken less seriously because I lack a whole nation of people sharing my values and beliefs, but I will not.
 Instead I have people from over 28 countries backing and encouraging me.

 When I recently recited my story to a new friend, I got the response that motivated me to write this piece: “That is so EU of you!”
 And honestly?
 I am proud, and I am thankful.

 Nathalie Larsson is as international as they come and spends her university years studying peace, conflict and languages – the recipe for making change in the world (according to her).
 Classical art, cats, couture and cities occupy equal space in her heart.

 The Uppsala Association of International Affairs is politically independent.
-Views expressed in articles published by us reflect the opinions of their writers and should not be interpreted as the views of the Association of Uttryck’s editorial board.
+Views expressed in articles published by us reflect the opinions of their writers and should not be interpreted as the views of the Association of International Affairs or Uttryck’s editorial board.